mswil/Team-Profile-Generator/README.md

 Team-Profile-Generator is an exercise in utilizing Object Oriented Coding and Test Driven Design to help proceduralize creating a team of employees who have varying roles

 ## Installation
 Make sure you have node.js installed on your device.
-Then run `npm install`,`npm install inquirer`, and `npm install jest`.
-Then go into the package.json and change the value of test to `"jest"`
+Then run `npm install`.

 ## Usage